-Unanimous AI achieves 22% more accurate pneumonia diagnoses
+Unanimous AI achieves 22% more accurate pneumonia diagnoses - VentureBeat

 “Animals use unique techniques they’ve evolved over millions of years with feedback loops that converge on an optimal combination of insights,” Rosenberg explained. “[Scout] bees … vibrate their bodies, and birds detect motions propagating through flocks.”

-Unlike the swarm intelligence observed in nature, however, Unanimous AI adds AI to the mix in a process it calls artificial swarm intelligence.
-Here’s how it works: human participants — in this case radiologists at Stanford and other institutions across the country — log into Unanimous AI’s platform using a networked computer.
+Unlike the swarm intelligence observed in nature, however, Unanimous AI adds to the mix through a process it calls artificial swarm intelligence.
+Here’s how it works: Human participants — in this case radiologists at Stanford and other institutions across the country — log into Unanimous AI’s platform using a networked computer.
 Collectively, they attempt to move a cursor with a mouse, touchpad, or touchscreen toward a prediction (i.e., a diagnosis) while algorithms process their behavior in real time.

-It’s a two-step process — participants converge on a coarse range of possibilities and then on a refined value — but one that’s quicker than you might expect.
-Radiologists in the study settled on 50 diagnoses in about 60 seconds on average (and as quickly as 33 seconds), with some exerting more influence than others.
-That’s by design — Unanimous AI’s algorithms infer swarm members’ convictions based on their cursor motions and weigh their contributions accordingly.
+It’s a two-step process — participants converge on a coarse range of possibilities and then on a refined value — but it’s quicker than you might expect.
+Radiologists in the study settled on 50 diagnoses in about 60 seconds on average (and as quickly as 33 seconds), with some participants exerting more influence than others.
+That’s by design — Unanimous AI’s algorithms infer swarm members’ conviction based on their cursor motions and weigh their contributions accordingly.

 “Over the last four years, [the system] has learned from hundreds of thousands of questions,” Rosenberg said.
 “You can think of it as a system of feedback loops.
 It’s aggregating sentiment.”